 - details of any collar or tag.

 If you want to advertise a lost pet in Cambridge, there are regulations on how to advertise when putting up posters on street furniture.
-Further information can be found on the flytipping page.
+Further information can be found on the flyposting page.

-If you believe your pet has been stolen you should report it to Cambridgeshire Police on 101.
+If you believe your pet has been stolen you should report it to Cambridgeshire Police.

 Report a stray dog

-If you find a stray dog you are legally required to report it.
+If you find a stray dog outside our normal office hours you can:

 Keeping found stray dogs